CANADIAN ASSOCIATION FOR ITALIAN STUDIES

 V.1.
 Executive Officers

 V.1. a) Before the elections take place, the Secretary shall ask the membership for suggestions of possible candidates who have accepted to be nominated.
-It will then consult with the suggested candidates, in writing, in order to ensure their acceptance.
+The Secretary will then consult with the suggested candidates, in writing, in order to ensure their acceptance.
 In the event of a tie in the nomination process the President, the Vice-President and the Secretary will vote to break the tie among the nominees.
 In the event that no candidate accepts a nomination, the Secretary will immediately notify the Executive and proceed to new consultation with the membership.
 This procedure shall continue until a slate of candidates is prepared.

-V.1. b) For each position in the Executive, the Secretary shall indicate on the ballot three (but not more than three) names of those receiving the highest number of nominations.
+V.1. b) For each position in the Executive, the Secretary shall indicate on the ballot up to three (but not more than three) names of those receiving the highest number of nominations.
 A candidate for an Executive office, before accepting in writing, can be informed, upon request to the Secretary, of the names of the other candidates standing for Executive election.
 For each of the four positions in the Advisory Board, the Secretary shall indicate on the ballot up to three (but not more than three) names of those receiving the highest number of nominations.
-For each name on the ballot a brief synopsis of academic CV (75-100 words max.), and for the candidates for president also a statement (not to exceed 100 words), shall be enclosed as provided by each respective candidate.
+For each name on the ballot a brief synopsis of their academic CV (75-100 words max.), and for the candidates for president also a statement (not to exceed 100 words), shall be enclosed as provided by each respective candidate.

 In the event of a tie in the election, the Secretary will add the number of nominations received by a candidate to the number of votes received so as to break the tie.
 In the event of a second tie, the President, the Vice-President and the Secretary will vote on the position among the tied candidates.